The world highly underappreciated Georgian foods, especially compared to European and Asian cuisines. This has to change, starting with you!

 Another critical ingredient of Kharcho is the cherry plum puree, a souring agent made from tkemali that gives this thick and hearty soup a distinctive flavor.

 This famous winter soup is often served with crusty bread.
 You can also pair it with a glass of fine Georgian wine to make the experience more enjoyable.

-These delectable dumplings are made with twisted dough knobs filled with spices and meat inside.
-This Georgian lunch recipe usually calls for minced meat (either lamb, pork, or beef), onions, chili, cumin, and salt.
-However, meat can be replaced with potatoes, mushrooms, and cheese nowadays.
+These delectable dumplings look like twisted dough knobs filled with spices and meat.
+This Georgian delicacy for lunch usually has minced meat (lamb, pork, or beef), onions, chili, cumin, and salt.
+However, people now also replace meat with potatoes, mushrooms, and cheese.

-Khinkali is comparable to Chinese soup dumplings (Xiao Long Bao), except they’re a lot bigger.
+Khinkali is comparable to Chinese soup dumplings (Xiao Long Bao), except they’re much bigger.
 Traditionally, these delicious little bags of goodies are served on giant platters and shared among friends.

-To prevent the dumpling from bursting, you must hold the dumpling with your hand, turn it upside down and suck the juices out before taking a mouthful.
+To prevent the dumpling from bursting, hold it with your hand, turn it upside down, and suck the juices out before taking a mouthful.
 Using a fork or other utensils is not recommended.

 The top, where the pleats connect, is quite hard and should not be eaten.
 Instead, people will put it back on the plate to keep track of the number of dumplings they’ve eaten.

 Let’s see how the locals make their Khinkali and learn how to eat it!

 This delicious Georgian meal consists of chicken cooked in a walnut sauce.
 During Christmas and New Year, the locals will use turkey instead of chicken.
 Satsivi is also a general title for a wide range of poultry-based dishes cooked with walnut sauce.